 The Nauticapedia – nautical heritage site with information on Canada’s Pacific nautical history and heritage and other topics of general maritime interest curated by local author John MacFarlane.
 Includes biographies.

-Canadian Genealogy Centre – A gateway to Canada’s genealogical resources provided by Library and Archives Canada.
+Genealogy and Family History – A gateway to Canada’s genealogical resources provided by Library and Archives Canada.
 It offers genealogical content, advice, services and research tools.

 Indigenous Genealogy – Resources from Library and Archives Canada.